 Here some of the resources I find valuable as a writer and reader.
-These are resources I’ve used personally, but I don’t warrant any of the services offered.
+Many are resources I’ve used personally, but I don’t warrant any of the services offered.

 Write Away – One Novelist’s Approach to Fiction and the Writing Life, by Elizabeth George.
 New York Times bestselling author Elizabeth George shares her approach to plotting and pre-writing a novel.
 I found the book an interesting read and her approach useful in writing my work in progress.
 By doing (most of) the up front work she suggests, my writing was richer and more on point from the beginning.

 99 Designs – A resource for quality, reasonably-priced book cover designs.
-I’ve not used this resource myself, but an author/reader used this for her upcoming book and was well satisfied with the product.
-Check them out if you have a book design need.
+I’ve not used this resource myself, but an author/reader used this for her book and was well satisfied with the product.

 Independent Author Network – If you’re an independently published author, you’ll find valuable resources and a ton of support at the Independent Author Network.

-Ask David is a site where readers can leave their comments about books they read.
-Reviews are a great way to let other readers know whether a book is worth their time.
-And if you really like a book, a review is a great help to the author.
-So, stop by Ask David and let people know what you think.
-Please feel free to add your review of Growing Up Country – Memories of an Iowa Farm Girl on AskDavid.com
+Ask David lets readers leave their comments about books they read.
+And if you like a book, a review is a great help to the author.
+Feel free to add your review of Growing Up Country – Memories of an Iowa Farm Girl and Go Away Home on AskDavid.com

 Do you or someone you know have low vision?

 Talking Books – Growing Up Country: Memories of an Iowa Farm Girl is available as a Talking Book through the Iowa Department for the Blind Library.
-If you or someone you know has low vision, click to contact the Iowa Department for the Blind or call 515-281-1333.
+Contact the Iowa Department for the Blind or call 515-281-1333 if you or someone you know has low vision.

 Growing Up Country: Memories of an Iowa Farm Girl is also available as an audio book via Audible on Amazon.